Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 <img width="664" alt="5" src="https://github.com/Md-Khid/Civil_Conflict_And_Food_Aid/assets/160820522/07091986-c867-4cbf-bfc7-3e16a0300859">

 ### e.
 Merging Data

-The country names in the World Development Indicators (WDI) dataset will be renamed to match the names in the existing dataset to ensure accurate country identification.
-Numerical values such as ‘2002’ will be extracted from the ‘year’ column in the existing dataset and converted into integers for standardisation.
-Both datasets will be merged using the ‘country’ and ‘year’ columns as the basis for identification.
+The World Development Indicators (WDI) dataset will have country names aligned with the existing dataset for accurate identification.
+Years from the 'year' column in the existing dataset will be converted to integers for standardisation.
+Both datasets will be merged based on 'country' and 'year' columns.

 #### Data Transformation for Merging WDI Data
 ```